The lethal atmospheric setup behind a deadly Arctic outbreak

 Meanwhile, another ingredient — the Arctic Oscillation — supported a weak, wavy jet stream also instrumental in transporting cold air south.

-The Arctic Oscillation (AO) is an index defined by the surface atmospheric pressure patterns at high latitudes up near the north pole.
+The Arctic Oscillation (AO) is an index defined by the surface atmospheric pressure patterns at latitudes near the North Pole.
 When the AO index is positive, the mid-latitude jet stream is stronger, keeping the really cold air locked up in far northern regions.
 When the AO index is negative, it reflects a weaker jet stream that develops wiggles and dips, allowing the frigid air near the pole to ooze into mid-latitudes.
 Where exactly those jet stream dips set up across the Northern Hemisphere dictates who will see the coldest weather.

 Over the course of the winter, the AO remained negative.
 Over the past week, the index reached its greatest negative value for the entire winter — accounting for the southward dive of the jet stream and outbreak of cold air battering the Lower 48.

-Added together, it was the Arctic high pressure that provided the cold air, and an errant jet stream that channeled that cold air into place over the nation’s heartland.
+Added together, it was the Arctic high pressure that provided the cold air, and an errant jet stream channeled that cold air into place over the nation’s heartland.

 There is some evidence that rapid climate change in the Arctic, which is melting sea ice, is helping to disrupt larger-scale weather patterns in the Northern Hemisphere, which may make incursions of polar air more likely and lead to extreme heat waves during the summer.
 This is still an area of active scientific research, however.

-In this instance, all the ingredients came together for a “perfect storm” from the point of view of maximizing severe winter weather impacts over the Lower 48 states.
+In this instance, all the ingredients came together for a “perfect storm” from the point of view of maximizing severe winter weather impacts over the Lower 48.
 And the impacts are far from over.

 Maybe the groundhog knew what he was talking about after all.